-Task/Responsibilities Teacher Learner rner Take 100% responsibility and accountability for creating a learning centered environment.
-Take 100% responsibility and accountability for their own learning. ity and accountability for Provide learning experactive student particip · 2.
-Actively pursue new ki nowledge and skills 3.
+Task/Responsibilities Teacher Learner 1.
+Take 100% responsibil creating a learning center lity and accountability for red environment.
+1. Take 100% responsibility and accountability for their own learning. ity and accountability for Provide learning exper active student particip · 2.
+Actively pursue new knowledge and skills 3.
 Listen carefully and proconstructive feedback ovide positive and 3.
-Communicate your need need/expect from faculty • 4.
-Provide formal instruction 4.
+Communicate your nee need/expect from faculty - 4.
+Provide formal instruc tion 4.
 Be present, on-time ar and clinical nd well prepared for class 5.
 Serve as a role model a.
 In use of nursing pro b.
 Professional attitude c.
 Interaction with pati es and values 5.
 Model appropriate pro a.
 Ethical and legal con b.
 Demonstrate work of c.
 Interact effectively we staff duct at all times 6.
 Act as a resource person on 6.
 Utilize faculty as a reso ource 7.
 Serve as advisor 7.
 Seek advising as neede ed and appropriate 8.
 Support group effort 8.
 Be supportive of the g roup and its efforts 9.
-Evaluate students' performance 9.
-Evaluate own performancea.
-Examine and alter behavior as appropriateb.
-Evaluate faculty teaching 10.
-Maintain appropriate records 10.
-Complete and provid e records Aff ect Теа cher Lea rner 1.
-Establish helping relationship with student 1.
-Allow helping relations ship to exist and grow a.
+Evaluate students' performance a.
+Examine and alter behavior as appropriate and alter behavior and alter behavior as appropriate and alter behavior and alt ehavior as appropriate 10.
+Maintain appropriate records 11.
+Complete and provide records 12.
+Accept constructive criticism and utilize towards learning.
+Aff ect Tea cher Lea rner 1.
+Establish helping relati Establish helping relationship with student ship to exist and grow a.
 Positive regard d.
 Understanding a.
 Trust d.
 Understanding b.
 Honesty c.
 Empathy e.
 Unconditional acceptance b.
 Honesty c.
 Empathy e.
-Do not speak in a negative, derogatory manner openly about other students, faculty, or the Nursing program.
-Defe rence Теа cher Lea rner 1.
-Maintain confidentiali ty of student information 1.
-Respect other student s' right to confidentiality 2.
-Respect students' righ ts 2.
-Respect faculty rights Auth ority Теа Teacher Learner rner toward independence a.
-Identifying learning b.
-Using nursing proce c.
-Developing effective ng nursing process b.
-Using nursing process c.
-Developing effective communication patterns h actions as: ning needs ss communication patterns 2.
-Retain right to determ progression in progra Recognize faculty's uldetermining student
+Do not speak in a negative, derogatory manner openly about other students, faculty, or the Nursing program. rence cher rner Maintain confidentialit • Respect other students' right to confidentiality 2.
+Respect students' right 2.
+Respect faculty rights ority cher rner Assist student to move from dependence toward independence in such areas as: Identifying learning needs Using nursing process Developing effective communication patterns Move from dependence to independence through initiating such actions as: Identifying own learning needs Using nursing process Developing effective communication patterns h actions as: ning needs ss communication patterns Retain right to determ progression in progra Recognize faculty's uldetermining student timate responsibility in progression